This post may contain affiliate links. See my full disclosure here

 I serve my crispy pancakes simply with maple syrup, blueberries and butter on top, but feel free to experiment to find your favorite flavor combinations.
 Here are a few ideas to get you started:

 - Greek yogurt and fresh berries

 What kind of pan should I use for crispy pancakes?

-Ideally you’ll want to use a cast iron griddle pan with a diameter of around 10 or so inches to fry up this stack of crispy edges pancakes.
+Ideally you'll want to use a cast iron griddle pan with a diameter of around 10 or so inches to fry up this stack of crispy edges pancakes.
 I like to use this one.
-Depending on how big you want your pancakes to be, a larger surface area will allow you to cook more than one at a time (for this sized pan, we’d recommend cooking two to three pancakes at once, using ¼ cup of batter).
-If you would like larger pancakes, use 1/2 cup batter and only cook one at a time.
+Depending on how big you want your sour cream pancakes to be, a larger surface area will allow you to cook more than one at a time (for this sized pan, we’d recommend cooking two to three pancakes at once, using ¼ cup of batter).
+If you would like larger pancakes, use ½ cup batter and only cook one at a time.